Mental health

 In the digital age, the ubiquitous impact of social media is undeniable.
 The constant presence of our smartphones acts as a perpetual gateway into the digital world, often with users neglecting the potential ramifications of continuous exposure.
 As technology rapidly evolves, it becomes imperative to comprehend the effects of social media on the mental health of younger generations.

-As health care professionals, we can devise strategies to prevent and mitigate its negative impact on depression.
+As healthcare professionals, we can devise strategies to prevent and mitigate its negative impact on depression.
 Recommendations include promoting breaks from social media to foster healthier online interactions; providing education on online safety and cyberbullying prevention; promoting regular sleep patterns and limiting before-bed screen time; nurturing robust social connections offline; and consistently educating on the mental health implications of social media.

 Silver linings